SteveGeyer/Firefly/README.md

 many screw-ups and failures we will have.
 We hope you decide to join the fun.

-The contest is based on Tiny Whoop drones which are safe around humans, low cost, supply first person video (FPV) and can be commanded autonomously.
+The design is based on Tiny Whoop drones which are safe around humans, low cost, supply first person video (FPV) and can be commanded autonomously.
 The autonomy is supplied by a ground station that takes in the drone's FPV, processes the video to determine a course of action and then commands the drone to fly along the correct path.

+This project is open source and currently under development.
 Over time we hope to develop complete and mature hardware/software systems autonomously controlling drones.

-This project is open source and currently under development.
 This repo outlines a complete hardware solution along with ideas and suggestions on alternatives.
 It will also supply the necessary software to race on a predefined course.
 We are hoping people will take this work and extend it.
 Extra credit will be for those who submit updates to the hardware and software designs or create and document alternatives.

 This effort was inspired by the
 [Lockheed Martin AlphaPilot Challenge](https://www.lockheedmartin.com/en-us/news/events/ai-innovation-challenge.html).